 Q: When do I use Astra Schedule to schedule facilties for classes?

 After the initial schedule building deadline up until census for fall and spring terms, department schedulers shall use Astra Schedule to search for and schedule facilities for class sections.
 Facility changes may NOT be made in CMS-SA after the initial schedule building period because conflicts may result with events and energy use plans that impact specific facilities.
-Astra Schedule is not used by academic departments to schedule rooms for summer and winter terms.
+Academic departments shall contact Space Management for all summer and winter facility assignments after the initial schedule building deadline.
 Departments are encouraged to refer to the Schedule Building Calendars, Schedule Building Instructions and Training Manuals distributed by Academic Affairs, the College or Continuing Education, and Space Management.
 For more information, visit Class Schedule Building.

 Q: If I need assistance scheduling classes, who do I contact?

-Department schedulers may contact Academic Affairs, the College of Continuing Education and Space Management for assistance scheduling classes.
+Department schedulers may contact the Office of the University Registrar, Academic Affairs, the College of Continuing Education and Space Management for assistance scheduling classes.
 It is appropriate to contact Space Management for questions and concerns regarding facility availability, facility allocation and utilization, and using Astra Schedule.
-For other scheduling questions pertaining to CMS-SA transactions, departments shall contact Academic Affairs or the College of Continuing Education for summer or winter terms, if applicable.
+For other scheduling questions pertaining to CMS-SA transactions, departments shall contact the Office of the University Registrar, Academic Affairs or the College of Continuing Education.

 Q: How do I reserve additional facilities for class sections?

-Departments shall request an additional facility through Space Management by completing the standard space request form available on the Space Management Website.
+Departments shall request an additional facility through Space Management by completing the Request to Use University Facilities Standard Form available on the Space Management Website.
 Additional facilities will be scheduled as "Course Add'l Facility" events.